thomassalgado/paginator/README.md

 ## Run Test Project

-To run the test server, in the root folder execute the fallowing command:
+To run the test server, in the root folder execute the fallowing commands:

+npm install
 npm start

 The server wil start at localhost:3000